saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#addressinput">AddressInput</a>!</td>
 <td>

-The billing address of the checkout.
+The billing address of the Checkout.

 </td>
 </tr>